Snyk integrates with Quay Container Registry to enable you to import your container images and monitor them for vulnerabilities.

 In case you are using a self-hosted Quay registry, contact us to provide you with a token.
 You can read more about setting up private registry integration here.

-NoteThe credentials can be either Quay username and password, or Quay robot account credentials (username and token), that has at least 'read' permissions to the desired repo.
+NoteQuay.io is deprecating the usage of Quay login by end of June, 2021.
+From that point, the credentials can no longer be Quay username and password, but rather Quay robot account credentials (username and token), that has at least 'read' permissions to the desired repo.

 Snyk tests the connection values and the page reloads, now displaying Quay integration information, and the Add your Quay images to Snyk button becomes available.
 In case the connection to Quay failed, notification appears under the Connected to Quay section.